/

 What Is Mobile-First Design?

-• Touch is the primary interface method, with voice command becoming more popular
+• Touch is the primary interface, with voice commands gaining traction.

 Why Should You Do Mobile-First Design?